nicktehrany/Distributed-Algorithms/exercise-2b/README.md

 # Suzuki-Kasami Algorithm

-Exercise 2B for Distributed Algorithms (IN4150), implementing the Suzuki-Kasami algorithm for ....
+Exercise 2B for Distributed Algorithms (IN4150), implementing the Suzuki-Kasami algorithm for mutual exclusion in distributed systems.

 To build the .jar file, execute from the current directory,